“The body is the vehicle, consciousness the driver. Yoga is the path, and the chakras are the map.” – Anodea Judith

 12. Divine Gateway Chakra

-The final point in your chakra system is the divine gateway or stellar gateway.
-This chakra helps you spiritually move towards ascension and oneness with the universal divine power.
+The final point in our chakra system is the divine gateway or stellar gateway.
+This chakra helps us spiritually move towards ascension and oneness with the universal divine power.

-The practice of focusing on one’s breath is an excellent way to align with all of your energy centers, while connecting with universal source.
+The practice of focusing on one’s breath in meditation is an excellent way to align with all of your energy centers.
+While connecting with universal source.

 2. Massage Therapy And Bodywork